rachel-king4/pands-project/README.md

 One particular analysis used correlation plots which show which variables display good correlation and which have no correlation.
 Petal length and petal width have extremely high correlation, with results of 0.96 (1 being 100% correlation).
 Sepal and petal length also show very good correlation, with a result of 0.87. [[9]](#9)

-Another interesting type of anlaysis focused on predictive analysis which can give predictions on the species for a given value of a variable. i.e. if petal length is < 2.1, the species is highly likely to be Iris-setosa, if petal length is > 4.8 it's highly likely to be Iris-virginica.
+Another interesting type of analysis focused on predictive analysis which can give predictions on the species for a given value of a variable. i.e. if petal length is < 2.1, the species is highly likely to be Iris-setosa, if petal length is > 4.8 it's highly likely to be Iris-virginica.
 From the pairplots, it is clear petal length displays the clearest differentiation between the three species types.
-Therefore, petal length is a good variable to choose when perfor  ming this analysis. [[3]](#3)
+Therefore, petal length is a good variable to choose when performing this analysis. [[3]](#3)
 Scikit-learn is used to perform predictive analysis also, again where the species type can be predicted when values for each variable are chosen. [[10]](#10)